thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### Rule engine lifecycle event

-The "Rule engine lifecycle event" rule sends notifications about the rule chain or rule node lifecycle events.
+Using the "Rule engine lifecycle event" rule the system sends notifications about the rule chain or rule node lifecycle events.
 For example, notify when a new rule node fails to start (typically due to misconfiguration).

 Trigger settings: the trigger filter allows you to filter based on rule chains and events status: Started, Updated, Stopped.